kangjw0306/Genetic-Algorithm-Visualization/README.md

 # Genetic Algorithm
 An example of a Genetic Algorithm expressed through visual components

-Coded in java using the Processing backend
+Coded in Java using the Processing backend